leruaa/alloy-erc20/README.md

 let dai = LazyToken::new(address!("6B175474E89094C44Da98b954EedeAC495271d0F"), provider);

-// lazily query the network for the total supply and cache the result let total_supply = dai.total_supply()?;
+// lazily query the network for the decimals and cache the result let total_supply = dai.decimals()?;
 ```